madeindra/madeindra/README.md

 Got a remote job opportunity?
 Connect with me on <a href="https://www.linkedin.com/in/mdeindra/">LinkedIn<a/>

-Need mentoring, interview preparation or resume review?
-Book me a session with me on <a href="https://adplist.org/mentors/made-indra">ADPlist<a/>
+Need mentoring, interview preparation, or resume review?
+Book a session with me on <a href="https://adplist.org/mentors/made-indra">ADPlist<a/>